404NotFound-Error/Daily-Record/README.md

 2026/1/29
 get my second-hand trading group task done at 4am. so i'm feeling sleepy this morning class
 do #2731 of leetcode

+2026/1/30
+do #1115 of leetcode, the BlockingQueue is quite interesting